codeigniter4/CodeIgniter4/user_guide_src/source/libraries/encryption.rst

 =========== ================== ================= ===================================================================================================================================================
 Mode name   CodeIgniter name   Driver support    Additional info
 =========== ================== ================= ===================================================================================================================================================
-CBC         cbc                OpenSSL, MCrypt   A safe default choice CFB         cfb                OpenSSL, MCrypt   N/A CFB8        cfb8               OpenSSL, MCrypt   Same as CFB, but operates in 8-bit mode (not recommended).
+CBC         cbc                OpenSSL           A safe default choice CFB         cfb                OpenSSL           N/A CFB8        cfb8               OpenSSL           Same as CFB, but operates in 8-bit mode (not recommended).
-CTR         ctr                OpenSSL, MCrypt   Considered as theoretically better than CBC, but not as widely available ECB         ecb                OpenSSL, MCrypt   Ignores IV (not recommended).
+CTR         ctr                OpenSSL           Considered as theoretically better than CBC, but not as widely available ECB         ecb                OpenSSL           Ignores IV (not recommended).
-OFB         ofb                OpenSSL, MCrypt   N/A OFB8        ofb8               MCrypt            Same as OFB, but operates in 8-bit mode (not recommended).
-XTS         xts                OpenSSL           Usually used for encrypting random access data such as RAM or hard-disk storage.
+OFB         ofb                OpenSSL           N/A XTS         xts                OpenSSL           Usually used for encrypting random access data such as RAM or hard-disk storage.
-Stream      stream             OpenSSL, MCrypt   This is not actually a mode, it just says that a stream cipher is being used.
+Stream      stream             OpenSSL           This is not actually a mode, it just says that a stream cipher is being used.
 Required because of the general cipher+mode initialization process.
 =========== ================== ================= ===================================================================================================================================================

 Message Length